 In a recent study, 38% of employees who track time said they still use manual processes like paper time cards and traditional punch clocks.
 Wrike Resource’s Billable Time and Timesheets features help leaders bring those tasks into the digital age where they can automate time-consuming administrative tasks and create reports that improve processes.

 Employees get frustrated when they’re bogged down by manual administrative work and aren’t seeing the impact of their efforts.
 In one study, workers claimed 39% of their actual workday went to job tasks.
 The other 61% was eaten up by busywork and administrative duties.
+Using a Wrike timesheet can help combat this.

 In fact, 64% of professional services employees say they spend three or more hours a week just documenting hours worked according to our Professional Services Benchmark Report.
 Our respondents said that automation was a key opportunity to improve employee happiness and customer relationships.
 3 in 10 of those surveyed said they could achieve 30-39% more work if technology were able to automate repetitive, administrative parts of their job — 1 in 5 (22%) say they could achieve 50% or more work!
 Wrike Resource helps leaders automate painfully manual processes, optimize work, measure employee impact, and empowers teams to spend their time doing work they love.

-With everything in one place, leaders can create custom Wrike Reports in easy to digest views like Gantt charts or Table View.
+With everything in one place, leaders can create custom Wrike Reports in easy-to-digest views like Gantt charts or Table View.
 They can compare planned effort versus actual time spent to measure team performance and improve projections.
 This enhanced visibility helps leaders to improve future resource utilization and planning.
 It also empowers teams to see the impact their work has and how’s improving.

 Ready for Wrike Resource?